-Why are FP&A software tools essential for startups and small businesses?
+Why are FP&A software tools essential for small businesses?

 FP&A software tools are increasingly important for businesses of all sizes.
 Historically, FP&A teams primarily existed as a separate department, mostly among large and established companies.

 But all of that has changed.

 FP&A is no longer a separate entity that works only with the finance department.
 Management expects FP&A experts to take a far more active role in decision making, which involves coordination with the entire organization.

 In addition, companies today grow at a much faster rate and keeping up with global metrics and trends is increasingly crucial.

 Most important, is the size and speed of data.
 In 2021, it was estimated that the overall amount of data in the world reached 79 zettabytes (one zettabyte is 1 billion terabytes!).
 By 2025, this amount is expected to double.